mikesploitsec/mikesploit-console/README.md

 # mikesploit console

-Ths reflector project has been re-scoped to the standalone mikesploit-console.
+The reflector project has been re-scoped to the standalone mikesploit-console.
 Full readme will be updated soon.